Supporting the workforce to be confident and safe

 - The framework document COVID-19: framework for decision making – Scotland’s route map through and out of the crisis

-The Scottish Government is working with partners from across the childcare sector to develop a directory of existing mental health, wellbeing and professional learning support for early learning and childcare, and out of school care, practitioners and childminders.
+The Scottish Government is working with partners from across the childcare sector to develop a directory of existing mental health, wellbeing and professional learning support for ELC, and out of school care, practitioners and childminders.
 This is updated and shared across the education and childcare sector at regular intervals.

 In addition, Scottish Government has worked with Early Years Scotland to develop a new Team ELC Wellbeing Hub, a website which sets out vital information for the sector on maintaining their wellbeing at this difficult time, and creates opportunities for staff to connect with each other.